Papeete: Climate

-Papeʻetē features a tropical monsoon climate (Am according to the Köppen climate classification) with a wet season and dry season, bordering a tropical rainforest climate, with high temperatures and humidity year round.
+Papeʻete features a tropical monsoon climate (Am according to the Köppen climate classification) with a wet season and dry season, bordering a tropical rainforest climate, with high temperatures and humidity year round.
 However, precipitation is observed even during the city's dry season.
 The dry season is short, covering only the months of August and September.
 The rest of the year is wet, with the heaviest precipitation falling in the months of December and January.
 Sunshine is moderately high, as most precipitation comes as thunderstorms and cyclones, and does not last for long.